damik3/hospital-records-management/README.md

  - **master**
  - **worker**

 Patiend data are stored where master and worker proccesses are being run. whoClient sends queries to whoServer, whoServer forwards these queries to the worker processes if needed, then waits for their response, and finally sends the response back to whoClient. whoServer is a multi threaded process which assigns each new incoming connection to a thread. whoClient is also a multi threaded process which assigns each query to a thread.
-For a more detailed description, see `./hw3-spring-2020.pdf`.

-### Graphical representation

 The graph below depicts the interactions between the processes.